Ideas

 • The Tramonto Bar, Arhangelos

-This bar hasn't been open long and has a spectacular view from the ridge high above the seaside resort of Stegna.
+This bar has a spectacular view from the ridge high above the seaside resort of Stegna.
 It's run by a lovely couple called Stefanos and Anthoula.
 I wrote about it in the post "All in the Interests of Research-1".
 There's also a bit of video taken at the bar in that post.
 You have to follow the piece down a little way before I get to the visit we made to the Tramonto.
 Stefanos also has a Facebook page for the Tramonto too.
 I put this video clip on Facebook too.
-He's open every Sunday (weather permitting) throughout the winter and I've little doubt that we'll be going there!!
+He's open every Sunday (weather permitting) throughout the winter too and I've little doubt that we'll be going there!!

 • Yianni's Taverna, Old Rhodes Town